Tourism in CAMPECHE CITY

 The architecture of the colonial times and subsequent periods represent more than 452 years of work, with religious buildings such as the Cathedral, the walls of Campeche are also testimony to the colonial era that revives and is breathed at every step through the streets of the city.

-Cultural Center House No. 6
+Cultural Center “Casa No. 6”

 It offers a reconstruction of a typical house of the Campeche upper classes from the 17th to the 19th centuries.
 The house is on one level, consists of a gate framed by quarry jambs and lintels and crowned by an undulating molding in the form of a pediment, topped by a cross.
 On the façade you can see its four windows with dust covers, pedestals and huge wrought iron bars, characteristic elements of local architecture since the 18th century.
 It currently functions as a bookstore, cafeteria, craft store and tourist information module.